 One of the best things about WAC membership is historic Guye Cabin at Snoqualmie Pass.
 The jewel of the Alpine Club, the Cabin serves as the focal point for many club classes, activities, and gatherings.
 First built in 1932, it has been expanded over the years to become a wonderful rustic mountain lodge.
 It has easy access to all the summit ski areas, the Alpine Lakes Wilderness Area, the Pacific Crest Trail, and is a popular meeting place for members year round!

-All guests must be fully vaccinated including booster against COVID-19.
+All members and guests must be fully vaccinated including booster against COVID-19.
 Stay home if you have any flu or cold symptoms or have been exposed.
-Guests must follow the WAC’s COVID-19 policies here.
+The WAC’s COVID-19 policies here.

 To stay you must be a current member, guest, or PCT hiker

 Just email email@example.com Mike Mahanay for questions etc

 Guye Cabin is open weekends for ski season and during the week days for Airbnb style stays.
 Bring the family and friends!
 If you have completed the Guye Cabin Facility Training you can open and use the Cabin anytime.